alma4rebi/Ultimate-Linux-Mint-18-Cinnamon/README.md

 5. ZSH and Oh-my-sh
 -----------------------
 I like bash but I prefer zsh with lots of different theme to spice things up.
-So let us install that in the script
+So let us install that in the script.

+ZOOM IN to see that the colours and the look change in the terminal.
+Everytime a surprise.
+Because of the 'random'.
+Read on.

 ![Screenshots](http://i.imgur.com/NUc55XO.png)